linked-db/linked-ql/site/engineering/realtime-engine.md

 ---

 The Realtime Engine is the core of LinkedQL’s [live queries](/capabilities/live-queries).
-It lies between the storage layer and the application layer, transforming storage-level mutations — from WAL, binlog, or in-memory emitters — into logical events that materialize as live state, extending SQL’s reach from static queries to fully “live” queries.
+It is **an in-memory "compute + cache" layer** that lies between the storage layer and the application layer, transforming storage-level mutations — from WAL, binlog, or in-memory emitters — into logical events that materialize as live state, extending SQL’s reach from static queries to fully “live” queries.

-Unlike replica-based architectures that operate only against local databases or materialized stores, the engine is designed to operate seamlessly across storage backends — from local databases to traditional databases such as PostgreSQL and MySQL — allowing both to participate equally in the "realtime" world.
+Unlike replica-based architectures that operate only against local databases or materialized stores, the engine is designed to operate seamlessly across storage backends — from local databases to traditional databases such as PostgreSQL and MySQL — allowing both to participate equally in the "realtime" space.
 LinkedQL thus brings reactivity into the realms of traditional SQL databases, erasing the local/remote distinction and making live queries a universal concept across storage backends.

-This paper describes the engineering behind this design — from change detection and normalization to live, observable objects that self-update in realtime.
+This paper describes the engineering behind this design — from change detection and normalization to live, observable objects that self-update in real time.

 ---